Brindle, black with brindle

 Food & Diet Requirements 🦴

-Tennesee Treeing Brindle dogs are high-energy, working dogs that will need a calorie-rich, high protein dry kibble diet with vitamins and minerals for optimal nutrition.
-Look for foods that are formulated for working and hunting dogs to ensure your Brindle will get the nutrients it needs daily.
-These dogs aren’t prone to weight gain like some breeds are, so be sure to feed your Treeing Brindle the correct amount.
-We recommend consulting with a veterinarian that has experience with hunting and hound-type dogs for the best result.
+Tennesee Treeing Brindle dogs are high-energy, working dogs that need a calorie-rich, high protein dry kibble diet with vitamins and minerals for optimal nutrition.
+Look for foods formulated for working and hunting dogs to ensure your Brindle will get the nutrients they need daily.
+They aren’t prone to weight gain like some breeds are, so be sure to feed your Treeing Brindle the correct amount.
+We recommend consulting a veterinarian who has experience with hunting dogs for the best result.

-Treeing Brindles can do well with competitive sports like freestyle frisbee and agility, which are also great ways to bond with them as well.
-Many places hold canine competitions, so this may be something to consider as your puppy starts to grow.
-Before starting a high-impact sport like agility, consult with your veterinarian to ensure your dog is healthy enough to participate.
+Treeing Brindles can do well with competitive sports like freestyle frisbee and agility, which are also great ways to bond with them.
+Many cities hold canine competitions, so it may be something to consider as your puppy starts to grow.
+Before beginning a high-impact sport like agility, consult your veterinarian to ensure your dog is healthy enough to participate.

-Treeing dogs like the Tennessee Brindle are designed to learn quickly, so training shouldn’t be too difficult with this breed.
-Consistent and confident training is key to your Treeing Tennessee Brindle, avoiding overly harsh methods that will develop resentful behavior.
-Since they can be a handful for first-time dog owners, a professional dog trainer with experience in Treeing and hound dogs can guide you in training your new Brindle puppy.
+Treeing dogs like the Tennessee Brindle are designed to learn quickly, so training shouldn’t be too tricky with this breed.
+Consistent and confident training is crucial to your Treeing Tennessee Brindle.
+Since they can be a handful for first-time dog owners, a professional dog trainer with experience with hound dogs can guide you in training your new Brindle puppy.

-Obedience puppy classes are a great way to teach your new Treeing Tennessee Brindle puppy the basic commands while also socializing with other dogs and people.
-Contact your local humane society for information on upcoming group puppy classes to get started as soon as you can.
-Since Treeing Brindles are extremely smart, your puppy may become the start student within a few classes.
+Obedience puppy classes are a great way to teach your new Treeing Tennessee Brindle puppy the basic commands while socializing with other dogs and people.
+Contact your local humane society for information on upcoming group puppy classes to get started as soon as possible.
+Since Treeing Brindles are extremely smart, your puppy may become the top student within a few classes.

 Health and Conditions ❤️

 Since Treeing Tennessee Brindle dogs haven’t been around for too long, there aren’t many health conditions they’re predisposed to.
-The most common problems are that of other large breeds, such as Hip Dysplasia, Patella Luxation, and cancer.
+The most common problems affect other large breeds, such as hip dysplasia, patella luxation, and cancer.
 They’re also prone to eye and ear infections that can lead to more serious conditions if left untreated.
 Otherwise, Treeing Tennessee Brindles are known for being sturdy, healthy dogs.

 Male vs Female

-Except for some height and weight differences, male and female Treeing Tennessee Brindles are similar in demeanor and trainability.
-Females tend to be smaller than males, but otherwise, there are little differences.
-The choice of female and male Treeing Tennessee Brindle, therefore, is a personal preference.
+Except for height and weight differences, male and female Treeing Tennessee Brindles have similar temperaments.
+Females are smaller than males, but otherwise, there are little differences.
+Therefore, choosing between a female and male Treeing Tennessee Brindle is a personal preference.

 While not a recognized AKC breed, the Treeing Tennessee Brindle dog is considered an established breed by many dog enthusiasts.
-These intelligent hunting dogs are friendly and sociable canines that have the potential to be great family dogs, but their exercise needs must be met daily.
-With their sensitive and loving personalities, Treeing Tennessee Brindles are quickly becoming a popular choice amongst dog owners and hunters alike.
+These intelligent hunting dogs are friendly and loyal canines that have the potential to be great family dogs, but their exercise needs must be met daily.
+With their sensitive and loving personalities, Treeing Tennessee Brindles are quickly becoming popular among dog owners and hunters.